Immensee (novella): Plot

 At Easter, after a long-awaited time, Reinhard returns to see Elisabeth.
 However, they seem to have grown apart.
 In Reinhard's absence, his old schoolfriend Erich has inherited his father's farm at Immensee.
 Erich gave a new bird to Elisabeth.
 Reinhard entrusts his personal diary to Elisabeth, who is unsettled by the many poems he dedicated to her.
 When he asks her to hand him the book back, she returns it to him along with his favourite flower.
 Shortly before his departure Reinhard makes Elisabeth promise that she will still love him after his two-year absence.
 He leaves having told her that he has a secret, which he vows to tell her upon his return.
 Two more years pass by with no more correspondence between the two of them, then Reinhard gets a letter from his mother about Elisabeth and Erich's engagement.
 Elisabeth had twice rejected Erich's proposal.

 A few years later Reinhard accepts Erich's invitation to Immensee without Elisabeth and her mother knowing.
 Elisabeth is very happy about Reinhard's unexpected arrival.
 Reinhard has collected several poems and songs over the last few years and now he is asked to perform some of his latest folksongs.
 With the evening drawing near, Reinhard recites some verses of a romantic drama, prompting Elisabeth to leave the small party embarrassed.
 Shortly afterwards, Reinhard is on his way down to the lake where he tries to reach a water lily by swimming into the middle.
 He cannot reach it and returns to the shore scared.

 The following afternoon Reinhard and Elisabeth go for a walk on the other side of the lake.
-Discovering a field of erica and listening to Reinhard's words about lost youth bring tears to Elisabeth's eyes.
+Discovering a field of erica (or winter heather) and listening to Reinhard's words about lost youth bring tears to Elisabeth's eyes.
 In silence they make their way back to the house by boat but Reinhard returns alone later.

 During the whole time at the manor Reinhard is not able to express his thoughts.
 He decides to abandon Immensee early next morning, leaving a note behind but Elisabeth surprises him when she anticipates his plan to depart and never come back.
 He withdraws himself from her sight stepping outside and taking off.